The Women's European Championships are nearing their end, with just the final to come on Sunday, 27 July at St. Jakob-Park in Basel.

 Fanzones

-If you can't get tickets for the match(es) you want, then all is not lost as UEFA are putting on fanzones in each of the host cities.
+If you can't get tickets for the match(es) you want, then your next best option is to attend one of the fanzones that UEFA are putting on in each of the host cities.

 All 31 matches at the Women's Euros are being shown live in each of the eight fanzones, making them the perfect place to watch live coverage of the tournament with like-minded fans.